awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/itemtracker_dynamodb/Readme.md

 ### Creating the resources

 Create an Amazon DynamoDB table named **Work** that contains a partition key named **id**.
-For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).
+For more information, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the DynamoDB Item Tracker application